Yoska393/rrda/README.md

 ## 📊 Application Data

-The application data of breast cancer and soybean are stored as .rds file in a folder `rrda/RDAdata`.
+The application data for breast cancer and soybean are stored as `.rds` files in the folder `rrda/RDAdata`.

-The TGCA methylation dataset is too large to be hosted on GitHub.
+The TCGA methylation dataset is too large to be hosted on GitHub.
 Please refer to the script `rrda_script/Meth.rmd` for details on downloading and preprocessing.

-In short, methylation and gene expression data are available via the **brgedata**:
+In short, the TCGA methylation and gene expression data are available via the **brgedata** package (Pelegri-Siso et al., 2024):

 ```r
 library(brgedata)